New Grad Nurse Survival 101

 Take everything they teach you to heart, in stride, and cast out the way they say it.

 NO ONE LIKES THAT.
 Yes, I used all caps because it’s that important.
 You may have been a straight-A student in nursing school, but around here, no one cares about that (except maybe the board looking at your CRNA application).
 I’ll be straight with you, there are nurses who were B and even C students who are some of the most adept, quick-thinking, and skilled nurses.

 Your degree and grades from school mean absolutely nothing if you can’t provide competent, intelligent patient care.
 Should I say it again?
 I do not care how smart you think you are, if you don’t provide excellent, intelligent, forward thinking patient care, it doesn’t matter.

 How you apply the knowledge is most important.

-Leave your grades, degree, and ego at the door; you won’t be needing those here.
+Leave your grades, degree in nursing, and ego at the door; you won’t be needing those here.
 Now for some of the more positive aspects!

 The Benefits and Positive Experiences of Starting out as New Grad Nurse

 Each interdisciplinary team member brings a vast array of knowledge and life experience to the table, whether they’re techs, new grads, therapists, pharmacists, or hospitality.
 It’s a game of "one hand washes the other."
 They’ll pick you up when you’re down, help answer your call lights, be your ear, bring you coffee, hold for an IV insertion, and remember your favorite food.